timotejroiko/discord.js-light/README.md

 ## Sweep Methods

-This library includes two additional sweep methods to help with manual cache control:
+This library includes two additional utility methods to help with manual cache control.
+Furthermore all discord.js Collections include .sweep() and .clear() methods which can be used to manually clear caches.

 ### client.sweepUsers()